acransac/streamer/README.md

 Introduction
 ------------
 **streamer** provides an easy-to-reason-about model to process a stream of events with Node.js.
 There is a _Source_ of events to which is attached a composition of processes, the _Downstream_, which sees all events emitted by the source.
 These processes receive and output the _stream_.
-The latter models the sequence of events as follows:
+The latter is defined recursively as the pair of a current event with a later stream.

-[Graph of the now and afterwards events]

 As a result, processes can be defined by recurring on the sequence of events, retrieving the available event from the stream and awaiting on the ones coming afterwards.